NZNOG/website/_conferences/nznog-2026/call-for-presentations.md

 title: NZNOG 2026 Call for Presentations
 ---

+# The CFP is now closed.
+The Programme is full.

 The NZNOG Trustees invite presentation proposals for the 23rd NZNOG conference, to be hosted at the Te Pae Christchurch Convention Centre from 23–27 March 2026.

 ## Conference objective: